1960s | SLB

 By now, Schlumberger developments were finding valuable uses well beyond hydrocarbons and minerals activities.
 The company's growing expertise in deepsea drilling helped illuminate the ocean floor for scientific explorers.
 Its equipment was also useful in the search for sunken vessels—notably the submarine USS Thresher, which was lost off Cape Cod, Massachusetts, in 1963.
 Schlumberger provided an electrode able to detect spontaneous potential—the electricity generated by metal immersed in water—which indicated the location of the vessel on the seabed.

 Schlumberger technology was also used in another realm entirely.
 The spacecraft that evolved throughout the "space race" decade of the 1960s, which culminated in the Apollo 11 moon landing in 1969, needed precisely the sort of remote sensing and accurate measuring equipment that Schlumberger was pioneering.
-The company provided high-reliability calculating machines to NASA in the early 1960s and still provides sensors for space exploration today.
+The company provided high-reliability calculating machines to NASA in the early 1960s and still provides technologies for space exploration today.

 Meanwhile, progress in the company's core businesses continued apace.
 Throughout the 1960s, Schlumberger engineers developed density logs to improve understanding of lithology and porosity, saturation measurements through casing, computer-processed dipmeter logs, digital tape processing in a logging truck, and sonic logging.